LucasDesport/tiam-fr/docs/energy-sectors/commercial.md

 Commercial energy demands can be satisfied by multiple technologies including heat pumps, and processed with numerous energies including gas, coal, electricity, bioenergy, and oil products.

-## Available technologies and energies to decarbonize the commercial sector
+## Technologies and energies to decarbonize the commercial sector

 ## References